GerHobbelt/cef-wiki/GeneralUsage.md

 ```
 // Program entry-point function.
 int main(int argc, char* argv[]) {
+  // Load the CEF framework library at runtime instead of linking directly
+  // as required by the macOS sandbox implementation.
+  CefScopedLibraryLoader library_loader;
+  if (!library_loader.LoadInMain())
+    return 1;

   // Structure for passing command-line arguments.
   // The definition of this structure is platform-specific.
   CefMainArgs main_args(argc, argv);